utubo/vim-auto-hide-cmdline/README.md

 "   map s <Plug>(easymotion-s)
 " You can add `<Plug>(ahc)` to prevent waiting for Enter. map s <Plug>(ahc)<Plug>(easymotion-s)

+" You can switch the statusline and the cmdline let g:auto_hide_cmdline_switch_statusline = 1
 ```

 ## KEY-MAPPINGS